sinaBaharlouei/I-CONVEX/readme.md

 ```

 ### Create Cluster Directories:
-Finally, in order to run CONVEX on the different clusters, we should create a folder for each cluster:
+Finally, in order to run I-CONVEX on the different clusters, we should create a folder for each cluster:
 ```
 ClusteringReads/Clustering$ python CreateClusterDirectories.py
 ```

-# Running CONVEX on Pre-clusters:
+# Running I-CONVEX on Pre-clusters:
-After obtaining the pre-clusters, we are ready to run CONVEX on each cluster.
+After obtaining the pre-clusters, we are ready to run I-CONVEX on each cluster.
 First, we need to compile the following c files with MPI library:
 ```
 ClusteringReads/Clustering$ mpicc -o conv CONVEXv16.c -lm
 ClusteringReads/Clustering$ mpicc -o post PostProcessingV3.c
 ```

-## Running CONVEX on PC (Basic version):
+## Running I-CONVEX on PC (Basic version):
-If you do not have access to an HPC server, you can run CONVEX on the obtained pre-clusters from the previous stage as follows:
+If you do not have access to an HPC server, you can run I-CONVEX on the obtained pre-clusters from the previous stage as follows:
 ```
 ClusteringReads/Clustering$ python CreateConvexScript.py 8
 ClusteringReads/Clustering$ ./run_convex.sh
 ```
-In the first command 8 denotes the number of cores assigned to the CONVEX.
+In the first command 8 denotes the number of cores assigned to the I-CONVEX.
 Make sure it is not greater than the maximum number of cores on your computer.

-## Running CONVEX on HPC (Advanced version):
+## Running I-CONVEX on HPC (Advanced version):
 First, we need to run the following python script to create batches of clusters:

 ```